Martibis/256ART-generative-art-template/README.md

 }
 ```

 By setting the `window.rendered` property, you are providing 256ART with a signal to capture the rendered canvas and generate an image preview.
-If you do not set the window.rendered property, only the base64 encoded HTML with the art script will be sent under the "animation_url" property, and no image preview will be generated.
-Providing image previews is often needed for front-ends as they may not be able to render multiple "live rendering" of the art script, especially when the artworks are resource-intensive.
+Providing image previews is needed for front-ends as they may not be able to render multiple "live rendering" of the art script, especially when the artworks are resource-intensive.
 The image previews make it easier for front-ends to display your generative art without the performance overhead of rendering the artwork live.

 ### Uploading Files to 256ART